 Some families are turning to online tutors or even learning “pods” where kids rotate at-home instruction between select neighborhood houses.
 Of course, these alternatives require money and resources that may be difficult to come by for some families.
 But if at-home schooling is an option, it’s worth exploring.

-Common School Illnesses
+Avoid Common School Illnesses

 Here are just a few of the most common school illnesses that infect the classroom during a typical school year: